Microsoft/azure-docs.pt-pt/articles/cognitive-services/Speech-Service/includes/quickstarts/intent-recognition/python/python.md

 ## <a name="build-and-run-your-app"></a>Compilar e executar seu aplicativo

-Execute o exemplo do console do ou do no IDE:
+Executar a amostra a partir da consola ou no seu IDE:

 ```
 python quickstart.py